ASF – Resetting the Table Grants

 More About Resetting the Table

-Now in its fifth year, the ASF Innovation Grant program will continue to promote original creative and visionary concepts that foster Avi’s values of empathy, mutual respect, and active listening.
-The Grants will focus on one or both of the following two areas of interest:
+ASF Innovation Grants are an invitation-only opportunity.
+These grants provide funding for innovative programs that promote original, creative and visionary concepts that foster Avi’s values of empathy, mutual respect, and active listening.
+These grants will focus on one or both of the following two areas of interest:

 - Promoting open and respectful discourse within the Jewish community, specifically surrounding conversations about Israel and the Israeli-Palestinian relationship.